-The Board of Trustees established a Compensation Committee of the Board in fiscal 2010.
+The Compensation Committee is charged with the responsibility of defining the Trust's compensation philosophy and objectives, reviewing the compensation of the Executive Officers and Trustees, and making recommendations to the full Board of Trustees with respect to such compensation matters.
 The Compensation Committee is governed by a written charter, which is available on the Trust's website at www.freitnj.com under the "About FREIT" and "Corporate Governance" tabs.
 The current members of the Compensation Committee of the Board of Trustees are David F. McBride, Ronald J. Artinian and Alan L. Aufzien.
 Mr. McBride serves as the Chairman of the Compensation Committee.
 Each of the members of the Compensation Committee satisfies the qualifications for independence under the NASDAQ Listing Rules.

-The Compensation Committee is charged with the responsibility of defining the Trust's compensation philosophy and objectives, reviewing the compensation of the Executive Officers and Trustees, and making recommendations to the full Board of Trustees with respect to such compensation matters.
 The Compensation Committee's processes and procedures for the foregoing reviews and analyses of the compensation of the Trust's Executive Officers are discussed under "Executive Compensation" below.
 The compensation of the Trustees is discussed under "Trustee Compensation" below.
-The Compensation Committee held four meetings during fiscal 2014.
+The Compensation Committee did not hold any formal meetings during fiscal 2015 and acted by unanimous written consent on one occasion.